Reading is promoted as an enjoyable activity and a life skill throughout Woodlands Primary School.

 · practising and extending reading across the curriculum.

 Children have a wealth of reading opportunities in the course of the school day, in which to develop and extend their skills, confidence and interest, these include:

 · hearing books read aloud on a daily basis

 · selecting their own choice of texts

 · reading in other subjects across the curriculum

 · weekly reading with an adult - often more frequently (KS1)

 · daily or regular reading with an adult, dependent on assessed need ( KS2)

 Pupils select texts under the guidance of the teacher or Teaching Assistant, for independent and home/school reading.
 Teachers monitor independent reading and discuss progress with individual pupils on a regular basis.
 Where pupils are working below age appropriate objectives they will be identified for intervention programmes.

 Reading is promoted as an enjoyable and enriching experience to both children and parents via a number of events planned over the school year.
-Please see the diary below.
-There is a weekly Book Swap on Oak's playground where children can swap books with a supply of engaging texts at no cost.
-Finally the school libraries and class libraries are regularly reviewed and re-stocked to ensure age appropriate and engaging texts are available for the children.
+The school libraries and class libraries are regularly reviewed and re-stocked to ensure age appropriate and engaging texts are available for the children.